iluvjava/Maths/Notebook 2.0 obsidian/MATH --- Unexplored/NOTES/INVESTIGATIONS JUL 23 2023.md

 	This proof requires the following ingredient to present
 	1. An open sets in $\mathbb R^n$ is a measurable set.
-		1. [ ] Proofs are required.
-Where.
+		1. [x] 2.6 Borel Sets from the UC Davis's Notes.
 	2. Accessibility lemma for convex set.
 		1. [x] see [Accessibility Lemma](../../AMATH%20516%20Numerical%20Optimizations/CVX%20Analysis/Accessibility%20Lemma.md) for a full proof.
 	3. The completeness of a Lebesgue Measure is used.
 		1. [ ] What is completeness and how are the measure we are using in $\mathbb R^n$ is a complete measure?

 **Auxiliary Resources**:
-1. [Chapter 2 of a lecture notes](https://www.math.ucdavis.edu/~hunter/m206/ch1_measure.pdf), is a class in measure theory from U.C Davis.
-It talks about the basics of measurability in $\mathbb R^n$.
-[Here](https://www.math.ucdavis.edu/~hunter/measure_theory/measure_notes.pdf) is the entire notes from the professors for measure theory.
+1. [Chapter 2 of a lecture notes of UC Davis](https://www.math.ucdavis.edu/~hunter/m206/ch1_measure.pdf) talks about measures in $\mathbb R^n$.
+[Here](https://www.math.ucdavis.edu/~hunter/measure_theory/measure_notes.pdf) is the entire notes from the professors for the class.
+We summarize important theorems that are relevant to the convex measurability proof.
+	1. All open sets in $\mathbb R^n$ real measurable is in Proposition 2.20
+	2. Theorem 2.24 tells us how to prove that a set in $\mathbb R^n$ is measurable!
+And it's exactly the proof technique used in (1.) of Major references.
 2. [UBC Math 420 Course Notes](https://personal.math.ubc.ca/~feldman/m420/) for measure theory and integrations.
-This should be the vault used to find facts to support the details for the proofs used in the stack exchange discussion above.
+3. [Measure, Integrations and Real analysis](https://measure.axler.net/MIRA.pdf) by Sheldon Axler is a nice textbook for starting measure theory in $\mathbb R$.
+	1. Heine Borel Theorem about outer measure of intervals on reals.
+A missing piece for my notes on Measure theory in the reals.
-3. [Canadian UW, Math 451](https://www.math.uwaterloo.ca/~krdavids/MT/PMath451Notes.pdf), a complete course notes for measure theory.
+4. [Waterloo, Math 451](https://www.math.uwaterloo.ca/~krdavids/MT/PMath451Notes.pdf), a complete course notes for measure theory.
+5. #### [Real Analysis by Stein](http://home.ustc.edu.cn/~matchbox/Real%20Analysis%20Stein.pdf), Standford series on analysis.

 **Deemed Not Directly Useful**:
 1. [Lebesgue Density Theorem](https://en.wikipedia.org/wiki/Lebesgue%27s_density_theorem), partial density sets for measurable sets in the Lebesgue space has measure zero.
 This is related to the fact that the boundary of the convex set is going to have a fractional measure.
 Which is not directly useful for our purposes.